chromium/chromium/ios/web/public/js_messaging/README.md

 execute arbitrary code is also able to interact with scripts in isolated worlds, including the ability to manipulate and send messages from isolated worlds.

-NOTE: Isolated worlds are only supported on iOS 14 and later.
+NOTE: Isolated worlds are supported on iOS 14 and later.

 ## web::JavaScriptFeature